Counting Parrots - Report on the 2002 Cape Parrot Big Birding Day

 The process needs to go beyond counting and it is now time to do something before it is too late.

 3. Take part in the count

 Without observers this count would not be possible.
 The information obtained during the count makes a valuable contribution to knowledge of Cape Parrots.
-It is hoped that, as in previous years, participants will volunteer for the 2003 Cape Parrot Big Birding Day to be held on the afternoon of Saturday 3 May and the morning of Sunday 4 May 2003.
+It is hoped that, as in previous years, participants will volunteer for ongoing counts - check the link for updated information.

 The increased effort and number of volunteers was partly due to the workshops, presentations and television coverage.
 This would not have been possible without the 2002 financial support of the Wildlands Trust and the Natal Ornithological Society for which we and the rest of the Cape Parrot Working Group are most grateful.
 Once again the regional co-ordinators did a sterling job in organizing observers in their areas and our sincere thanks goes to all (Malcom Gemmel, Mark Brown, Vernon Green, Malcom Anderson, Sandy Laurens, Russell Hill, Callum Forsyth, Pat Lowry, Dan Dekker, Louis Nel, Kathryn Costello, Gertie Griffith, Peter Mather-Pike, Jaap Pienaar, Glyn Kessel, Paul McKay, John Duff, & Jeanne-Marie van den Berg).
 Many thanks also to all the volunteer observers - without you no count could take place.
 In addition the contribution of the DWAF, Sappi and Mondi foresters and E.Cape Nature Conservation and KZN Wildlife officials is greatly appreciated.